felixsebastian/robot/README.md

 ## Notes about the design

 If you look at the main.ts file you will see that the whole program is highly decoupled.
 One of the main cross-cutting concerns is the concept of a 2d cartesian grid.
 I've taken extra care to make sure this could easily be switched out with any positioning system, such as a hexagonal grid, or 3d space.
+Similarly for IO.
+This program comes with a CliLineReader class, which reads lines from the CLI.
+But you can easily pass any ReadStream compatible object such as stdin to the IOManager.